1959 Jaguar Mk1 Goodwood Racer

 FIA JAGUAR MK1 | MECHANICALS

-The Mk1 boasts an impressive and highly competitive set-up, believed to be producing a 304 bhp supplied by its recently race rebuilt Rob Beere 3.4L engine.
+The Mk1 boasts an impressive and highly competitive set-up, believed to be producing up to 300 bhp supplied by its recently race rebuilt Rob Beere 3.4L engine.
 Paired with a straight cut close-ratio gearbox, competition clutch and uprated braking for maximum performance and exceptional handling, offering precise power all within FIA compliance.